 Gender Discrimination: Applicable Laws

-Below is a list of federal laws that prohibit discrimination based on gender in a number of settings, and links to the full texts of those laws.
-(Note: Many states have civil rights laws of their own which mirror those at the federal level, so your state may have its own laws that are very similar to those identified below.
-In addition, municipalities like cities and counties can enact ordinances and laws related to civil rights.)
+Gender discrimination undermines the dignity of its victims and makes it difficult to work, to obtain housing, to get an education, or to engage in other life activities.
+The federal government has laws to protect those suffering from gender discrimination.
+Many states have civil rights laws of their own which mirror those at the federal level, so your state may have its own laws that are very similar to those identified below (and in some states offer greater protections).
+In addition, municipalities like cities and counties can enact ordinances and laws related to civil rights.

-Requires that employers pay all employees equally for equal work, regardless of whether the employees are male or female.
+- Equal Pay Act of 1963 (EPA) The EPA requires that employers pay all employees equally for equal work, regardless of whether the employees are male or female.

-Gives employees the right to take time off from work in order to care for a newborn (or recently adopted) child, or to look after an ill family member.
+- Family and Medical Leave Act (FMLA) The FMLA gives employees the right to take time off from work in order to care for a newborn (or recently adopted) child, or to look after an ill family member.

-Prohibits sex discrimination in education programs that receive federal funds, to increase educational and athletic opportunities for females in schools and colleges nationwide.
+- Title IX of the Education Amendments of 1972 Title IX prohibits sex discrimination in education programs that receive federal funds, to increase educational and athletic opportunities for females in schools and colleges nationwide.

 - U.S. Code Title 42, Chapter 21 - Civil Rights Title 42, Chapter 21 of the U.S. Code prohibits discrimination against persons based on gender, age, disability, race, national origin, and religion (among other things) in a number of settings including: education, employment, access to businesses and buildings, federal services, and more.
 Chapter 21 is where a number of federal acts related to civil rights have been codified including: the Civil Rights Act of 1866, Civil Rights Act of 1964, and the Civil Rights of Institutionalized Persons Act.

 Talk to an Attorney Now about your Gender Discrimination Claim